 Vegetable Gardens and Cutting Gardens

 The restrictions around public spaces included farmers markets in Toronto so homeowners started their own vegetable gardens.
 Not only are they enjoying lettuces and tomatoes, but they also have had the opportunity to show their children where their food comes from.
-Some homeowners have also started flower cutting gardens on their property.
+This among the other landscaping trends have some homeowners also starting flower cutting gardens on their property.
 Now that they are home more often, they want to have the ability to cut fresh flowers for their desks and tables.
+Take a look at the CN Tower gardens we built and maintain for their 360 Restaurant in the sky.Social Front Yard Seating

 We’re outdoor more than ever and we want to continue to do so late into the the night and even late into the season.
-So outdoor lighting is a must.
+So outdoor lighting is a must among landscaping trends.
 Whether it’s a string of outdoor lights crisscrossing your yard or professional lighting, everyone is looking for mood and ambiance.
+Landcare has a designated lighting designer who can transform your evenings.